Sup2point0/Assort/Yu-Gi-Oh!/cards/monsters/ritual/Laiza.md

 - This card is the counterpart to [Raiza, Sorceress of Darquess](Raiza.md).
   - They each have 6 identical or very similar effects.
-    - Laiza prevents Special Summoning non-DARK monsters from the Extra Deck, while Raiza prevents Normal Summoning non-DARK monsters.
+    - Laiza prevents Special Summoning non-DARK Monsters from the Extra Deck, while Raiza prevents Normal Summoning non-DARK Monsters.
     - Laiza inflicts 350 damage each time a card is banished, while Raiza banishes the top card of the opponent’s Deck face-down each time the player themselves takes damage.
-    - Laiza Special Summons a banished DARK monster, while Raiza banishes one.
+    - Laiza Special Summons a banished DARK Monster, while Raiza banishes one.
-- This card’s trigger-like and ignition effects synchronyze very well with Raiza.
+- This card’s ignition and applied effects synchronyze very well with Raiza.
-  - Since the [Darquess](../../archetypes/Darquess.md) archetype has plenty of effects that deal damage to the player themselves, each time they do Raiza banishes a card from the opponent’s Deck, which then triggers Laiza’s effect to deal damage.
+  - Using Raiza’s ignition effect, an opponent’s DARK Monster can be banished, and then easily stolen using Laiza’s ignition effect.
-  - Using Raiza’s ignition effect, an opponent’s DARK monster can be banished, and then easily stolen using Laiza’s ignition effect.
+  - Since the *Darquess* archetype has plenty of effects that deal damage to the player themselves, each time they do Raiza banishes a card from the opponent’s Deck, which then allows Laiza’s effect to deal damage.
-- The artwork is of Coven Morgana from League of Legends.
+- The artwork is of Coven Evelynn from [*League of Legends*](https://wikipedia.org/wiki/League_of_Legends).